 This strategy also works as a positive reinforcer when the child complies with your requests.
 By arranging your day so that things often refused occur right before highly preferred activities, you are able to eliminate defiant behavior and motivate your child’s behavior of doing the undesirable activity.

 This is probably a common term you are used to hearing by now.
-If you praise your child’s behavior, he or she will be more likely to do that behavior.
+If you praise your child’s behavior when they are complying, he or she will be more likely to do that behavior.
 So, it is essential to use praise when working with defiant children.
 It also provides your child with positive attention.
 However, it is important to know how to praise children in a way that encourages future automatic reinforcement for your child when doing a similar behavior.